carlosvin/carlosvin.github.io/posts/creating-custom-maven-plugin.rst

 Write a custom Mojo_
 --------------------

-It is straight forward to implement a Mojo_ class, we have to:
+It is straightforward to implement a Mojo_ class, we have to:

 1. Implement Mojo interface
 ###########################

-Make your Mojo_ class to implement ``org.apache.maven.plugin.Mojo``, altouth it is more convenient to extend ``org.apache.maven.plugin.AbstractMojo`` an abstract class to provide most of the infrastructure required to implement a Mojo except for the execute method.
+Your Mojo_ class has to implement ``org.apache.maven.plugin.Mojo``, altouth it is more convenient to extend ``org.apache.maven.plugin.AbstractMojo``, an abstract class to provide most of the infrastructure required to implement a Mojo except for the execute method.
 That interface and class are described at `Mojo API`_.

 .. code:: java